Duane Morris LLP

 Changes To The Contract

-Employers are allowed to make changes to the contract, unless the contract provides that changes may only be made with the consent of both parties.
+Employers are allowed to make changes to the contract so long as notice is provided to the employee in advance of the application of the change, unless the contract provides that changes may only be made with the consent of both parties.

 Change In Ownership Of The Business

-Federal law and Illinois state law require 60 days’ prior notice to employees and state and local agencies in the event of plant closings or mass layoffs affecting specific numbers of employees.
+Under the federal and state Worker Adjustment and Retraining Notification Act (WARN), employers must provide 60-days’ prior notice to employees, state and local agencies and/or officials in the event of plant closings or mass layoffs affecting specific numbers of employees.
 Employers also must file various notices with the state Department of Employment Security in advance of any changes in control.
 Local laws require transfer of employees and existing contracts for certain industries.
-Collective bargaining agreements or the presence of a union also may provide additional requirements.
+Collective bargaining agreements or the presence of a union may also provide additional requirements.

 Social Security Contributions